FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 _Socialization:_

-This document was socialized with the CTS and test infrastructure teams.
+This document was socialized with the CTF and test infrastructure teams.

 ## Design

 ### Requirements

-We have two basic requirements that drive CTS policy.
+We have two basic requirements that drive CTF policy.

-First, CTS tests should, in the long term, provide complete coverage of the PlaSA, which consists of ABI (currently defined as anything in the [Fuchsia System Interface][fsi]) and API (currently defined as anything requiring API Review +1) exposed to end-developers via an SDK, and expected tooling behavior.
+First, CTF tests should, in the long term, provide complete coverage of the PlaSA, which consists of ABI (currently defined as anything in the [Fuchsia System Interface][fsi]) and API (currently defined as anything requiring API Review +1) exposed to end-developers via an SDK, and expected tooling behavior.
 A discussion of what constitutes coverage can be found in the next section.

-Second, CTS tests should, to the extent possible, cover both intended and real-world use cases of the PlaSA.
+Second, CTF tests should, to the extent possible, cover both intended and real-world use cases of the PlaSA.
 We need to cover real world cases because we cannot claim that our tests provide any degree of compatibility if they do not reflect what developers do with surface area elements.
 We need to cover